 Community Advisory Committee

-The Community Advisory Committee (CAC) is a sub-committee of the Board of Directors of Dental Health Services Victoria (DHSV).
+The Community Advisory Committee (CAC) is a sub-committee of the Board of Directors.
 The committee members are made up of consumers, carers, members of the community and members of the Board.
-Meetings are held quarterly to discuss issues of importance to consumers and carers in general, in particular those issues affecting people considered at a disadvantage.
-The CAC provides advice to the Board of Directors and maintains a close eye on DHSV’s community participation projects.
+Meetings are held quarterly to discuss issues of importance to consumers and carers in general, in particular, those issues affecting vulnerable communities.
+The CAC provides advice to the Board of Directors.

-CAC members are people with experience in a range of areas and have worked with groups such as young people and families, indigenous people, people with disabilities and people from different backgrounds.
+CAC members are people with a range of lived experience including young people and families, indigenous people, people with disabilities and people from different backgrounds.
 CAC members are committed to supporting the needs of various groups within the Victorian community and often participate in other committees and groups.

 To communicate with the CAC or to provide feedback, please email community@dhsv.org.au.